 John is host and chair of our weekly Transatlantic Seminar series.

-John teaches on our compulsory 2nd year course International Cooperation in Europe and Beyond (ICEB).
-He offered an honours course in US Foreign Policy in spring 2016.
+John teaches on our compulsory 2nd year course International Cooperation in Europe and Beyond (ICEB) as well as our 1st year course (for non-PIR students) Politics of a Changing World.
+He taught the postgraduate course Analysing European Governance in autumn term 2018.
+John also teaches an honours course in US Foreign Policy .

-John has recently been conducting research on US-European relations.
-He began work in 2012 on TRANSWORLD, an EU-funded programme of research on transatlantic relations.
+John has recently been conducting research on EU decision-making and US-European relations.
+He worked extensively on TRANSWORLD, an EU-funded programme of research on transatlantic relations (2012-15).
 Click here to see a 'Research in a Nutshell' 1 minute video.
-His co-edited book with TRANSWORLD colleagues - The West and the Global Power Shift - is presently in press and due out in 2016.
+He co-edited a book with TRANSWORLD colleagues - The West and the Global Power Shift - that was published in 2016.

-He recently co-led an international research team on an ESRC- and EU-funded project on the European Commission.
+John co-led an international research team on an ESRC- and EU-funded project on the European Commission.
 ‘The Commission of the 21st Century’ project spawned the largest-ever independent attitudinal survey of European Commission officials.
 He was also Director of Research for MERCURY, a 3-year EU-funded project designed to examine critically the European Union's contribution to multilateralism.
-More information about MERCURY can be found here.

 John has membership in the following Politics Research Groups: International Relations; European Integration; Public Policy.

-John has numerous books that will shortly or have been recently published:
+John has numerous books that will shortly be or have been recently published:

 The West and the Global Power Shift: Transatlantic Relations and Global Governance (co-edited with Riccardo Alcaro and Ettore Greco), Palgrave Macmillan, 2016.

 Parochial Global Europe: 21st Century Trade Politics (co-authored with Alasdair Young), Oxford University Press, 2014.
 To read an excerpt from this book, click here.